rbala16/text-editor_rb/README.md

 Step by Step Instructions  has been provided in this walkthrough video,view that for more details
 ![walkthrough-Video](./Assets/walkthrough.gif)<br>
-Click the link below to watch viedo https://drive.google.com/file/d/1K7T2_jlN-jkmgSYkw6YAxdYU_rMEFk6q/view
+Click the link below to watch viedo with step by step instructions https://drive.google.com/file/d/1K7T2_jlN-jkmgSYkw6YAxdYU_rMEFk6q/view